 - The court finds that public access to your records outweighs the value of the expungement to you.

 - A party objects to the expungement.
 The burden of proof is on the party making the objection

 - In some cases where dismissed charges are sought to be expunged.
-This applies when the dismissed charged were part of a plea bargain which led to the conviction of other charges.
+This applies when the dismissed charges were part of a plea bargain which led to the conviction of other charges.
 Once the underlying conviction is expunged this no longer applies.

 - There is civil litigation pending between you and the state regarding the matter.

-- If you are seeking expungement of a felony, if you have had a previous record expungement.
+- If you are seeking expungement of a felony if you have had a previous record expungement.

 The court can deny the expungement based on any of these reasons.
 It can do so following a party objection.
 A court can also do so of its own decision.
 If your expungement is denied, you can appeal that decision.
 To do so, you must file a notice of appeal.
 This is filed in the Superior Court, Appellate Division.
 You must file that notice within 45 days of the denial.
-If you fail to to do the appeal may be dismissed.
+If you fail to do the appeal may be dismissed.
 Appeals are highly technical.
 Definitely speak with a NJ expungement attorney who has experience handling cases in the Appellate Division.

 Access to Expunged Cases